pizlonator/fil-c-website/source/runtime.md

 Fil-C has a runtime (`libpizlo.so` and `filc_crt.o`) that is written in Yolo-C and that links to a libc compiled with Yolo-C. Another libc, compiled with Fil-C, lives on top of the runtime.
 The rest of your software stack then lives on top of that libc.

+Fil-C supports both musl and glibc.
+Because of the coupling between the loader, libc, and runtime, Fil-C always uses the same libc in Yolo Land as in User Land.
+So, when running with musl, we use two versions of musl (one compiled with Yolo-C and another compiled with Fil-C).
+And when running with glibc, we use two versions of glibc (one compiled with Yolo-C and another compiled with Fil-C).
+The rest of this page documents how the runtime looks with musl.
+If you build with glibc, you'll see minor differences.

 <img src="sandwich.svg" class="centered-svg-60" alt="Fil-C Sandwich Runtime">

 Let's review the components: